ICTS KL-2 Career Development Program

 - Outline the qualification of the applicant and the availability of resources for the applicant to complete their research

 - Statement regarding their role in career development of the ICTS-KL2 scholar.
 It should be stressed that primary review criteria include the extent of support provided by the mentor/department and the quality of mentoring.

 - A signed statement of support from the department chair or division chief

-- This letter need only speak to the availability of resources for the applicant to perform research.
+- This letter should address the availability of resources and the departments commitment to allow the applicant 75% release time to perform research.

 Scholar Selection Criteria